 detailed the Strategic Plan and

-its impacts; and - She met with senior County staff and
+- She met with senior County staff and

 elected officials